noir-lang/noir/docs/docs/dev_docs/cli/main.md

 The current sandbox does not generate or verify proofs, but provides a working end to end developer flow for writing and interacting with Aztec.nr smart contracts.

-## Aztec CLI
+## Aztec CLI and aztec-nargo

-The Aztec CLI is a command-line tool allowing the user to interact directly with the Aztec network and sandbox.
+The Aztec CLI is a command-line tool allowing you to interact directly with the Aztec network and sandbox.

-It aims to provide all of the functionality required to deploy, compile, and invoke contracts and query system state such as contract data, transactions and emitted logs.
+It aims to provide all of the functionality required to deploy, and invoke contracts and query system state such as contract data, transactions and emitted logs.

+Use `aztec-nargo` for compiling contracts.
+See the [compiling contracts](../contracts/compiling.md) page for more information.